I love revisiting a place I have already been. Even better if I can do so in new company.

 If I didn’t much care for the place on the first visit, it gives me a second chance to discover it with an open heart and mind.
 If I know the place well already, then revisiting with someone new unlocks a world of magic.

 Maui is a place I feel like I know quite well.
 Better than the casual vacationer, anyway.
 My family has had ties to the island for many years, beginning with my grandparents who visited for the first time in the 1950s.
-I can only imagine it was quite a different place back then.
+I imagine it was quite a different place back then.